220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-2-SQL/Weerk2Notes.md

 ## ADO.NET - Definition

 - [ADO.NET] - is the core data access technology for .NET languages.
-Use the Microsoft.Data.SqlClient namespace to access SQL Server, or providers from other suppliers to access their stores.
-Use System.Data.Odbc or System.Data.Oledb to access data from .NET languages using other data access technologies.
-Use System.Data.Dataset when you need an offline data cache in client applications.
+Use the Microsoft.Data.SqlClient namespace to access SQL Server.
 It also provides local persistence and XML capabilities that can be useful in web services.
+ADO .NET uses SQL queries and stored procedures to read write update and delete data from a data source

 ## ADO.NET - Connected, Disconnected Architectures